ifyoucanhear/eclipse/README.md

 ### other

-- [ ] remake video quality picking (do it more like i did in vimeo module)
+- [ ] remake video quality picking
 - [ ] add support for emoji in localization
 - [ ] language picker in settings
 - [ ] make eclipse fully pwa compatible (add a service worker)